Louise Makin

-Dame Pamela Louise Makin, DBE (born November 1960) is a British businesswoman.
+Dame Pamela Louise Makin, DBE (born 27 November 1960) is a British business executive.

 Early life

-Pamela Louise Makin was born in November 1960.
-She attended The Queen's School, Chester before going on to receive an MA in Natural Sciences and a PhD in Metallurgy, both from the University of Cambridge (Newnham College and St John's College), and an MBA.
+Makin was born on 27 November 1960.
+She attended The Queen's School, Chester and King Edward VI High School for Girls before going on to receive an masters in Natural Sciences and a PhD in Metallurgy, both from the University of Cambridge (Newnham College and St John's College), and an MBA.